isabella232/handnot2.github.io/_posts/2017-12-10-shibboleth-dev-setup.md

 #### Login/Logout URLs

-Check out the `samly` documentation.
+Check out the `Samly` documentation.
 It explains the routing URLs.
 You can also checkout the `samly_howto` demo application as your reference.

 #### Protecting your application routes